pierremrtn/dimensions_theme/README.md

 # 📏 dimensions_theme
 dimensions_theme introduces the concept of a "Dimensions theme", a theme extension that centralizes app dimensions such as padding, margins, and other dimensions within the Flutter theme.
-Centralizing dimensions in one place simplifies changes and ensures consistency throughout the app.
+Centralizing dimensions in one place simplifies change and ensures consistency throughout the app.
 This approach also offers the benefit of being able to dynamically changes the dimensions values based on factors like screen size and user settings.

 This package also provides pre-built widgets and utilities for consuming the dimensions theme in a simple and declarative way.